 1.2.
 THE BASICS – WHAT UE4 CAN (AND CAN’T) DO:

 Here’s a little info you’ll need to know about UE4’s capabilities.
-Some of it’s a little dull, but it may well come in handy later.
+Some of it’s a little dull, but it will come in handy later.

-UE4 doesn’t natively have the ability to read or use the geographic component of data.
-It can read images (height map/masks etc.), but doesn’t support GIS formatted files like ESRI ShapeFile.
-The TerraForm plugins add this functionality.
+UE4 doesn’t natively have the ability to read or use geographic data.
+It can read images (height map/masks etc.), but doesn’t allow you to import GIS (Geographic Information System) formatted files like ESRI Shapefile (.shp).
+The TerraForm plugin adds this capability.

-Whilst the term sounds complicated to non-programmers, it’s actually fairly straightforward.
-It refers to the number of bits used to define a value (e.g. a distance in metres).
+Whilst the term sounds complicated, it’s actually fairly straightforward.
+It refers to the number of bits of data used to define a value (e.g. a distance in metres).
 Single floating point precision gives you 32-bits to specify a value; double floating point gives you 64-bits.

 UE4’s origins are in first person shooter games where the environment maps/terrains are generally small, but highly detailed and realistic.
 As a result, the engine is most at home rendering smaller terrains.